gabigor1/project-one/README.md

 ```

-I created the aliens as objects which each alien contain his position if his status is dead or alive.
+I created the aliens as objects in which each alien contains his position if his status is dead or alive.
 All the aliens have the same image.
-The tank have only the value of his initial position.
+The tank has only the value of his initial position.

 ![Game](/assets/Game.png)

 While the game is running, a function runs through aliens moves each alien with the corresponding movement patterns.
-Also there is another function to check if a laser hits an alien to remove it and give 100 points to the player.
+Also, there is another function to check if a laser hits an alien to remove it and give 100 points to the player.

 ![Game](/assets/Alienmove.png)

-In addition there's a function which controls the horizontally movement of the tank with arrow keys.
-Also there is a function that each time you press the spacebar the tank shoots (creates) a laser that moves vertically.
+In addition, there's a function that controls the horizontal movement of the tank with arrow keys.
+Also, there is a function that each time you press the spacebar the tank shoots (creates) a laser that moves vertically.

 ![Game](/assets/Laser.png)

 ## Win

 Making the logic for the aliens was a big win for me.
-I got a lot of problems trying to build it, in particular with the movement and when a laser collisions a remove one.
+I got a lot of problems trying to build it, in particular with the movement and when laser collisions remove one.

 ```
  function alienMove() { // * function to move the aliens with their logic